Dharva12/AASIST-Audio-Spoofing-Detection-Test/README.md

       --output_file: File to save the results.

   3. View Results: After running inference, the results will be saved in the specified output file (inference_results.txt).
 Each entry will contain the file name and the spoofing score, indicating whether the audio was classified as genuine or spoofed.

+  4.  *Optional* : You can change the batch size for processing the number of samples in the config file (AASIST.conf).

 # Sample Data
 The metadata of the test samples is provided in metadata.csv, containing details such as the source platform, prompts, settings used, and the model’s classification results.